donkeyclip/motorcortex-graphs/README.md

 ## BarChartSimple

 To create a bar chart, the necessary attribute parameter is the data object.
-The remaining parameters implement customization of the graph and are all optional.
+The remaining parameters implement a customization of the graph and are all optional.

 ```javascript
 const newGraph = new MCGraphs.BarChartSimple(